tgdwyer/tgdwyer.github.io/_chapters/monad.md

 *Do Notation*: A syntactic sugar in Haskell for chaining monadic operations.
 It makes the code more readable by hiding the explicit use of bind (>>=).

 *Monadic Effects*: Operations that produce side effects and are managed within a monadic context, ensuring that the effects are sequenced and controlled.

+*bind*: the defining function which all monads must implement.